LeEnno/alfred-firechrome/README.md

 alfred-firechrome
 =================

 Alfred Workflow to open Chrome's current tab in Firefox by using `ff` keyword.
+If Firefox is currently active then it works in reverse, i.e. it'll open Firefox's current tab in Chrome.

 I use it in webdevelopment to check if a website is looking good in Firefox.

 ![Firechrome in Action](https://raw.github.com/LeEnno/alfred-firechrome/master/screenshot_ff.png)

-If you use Firefox as your primary browser, you can use the 'krome' keyword to open it in Chrome.

-You can also use the keyword 'incognito' to open the currently open Chrome tab in Incognito mode.
-The same action is also bound to the keyboard shortcut Shift+Comannd+M.
+You can also use the keyword 'iff' to open the currently open Chrome tab in Firefox's Private Browsing mode.
+If Firefox is your currently active window, it'll open a new Chrome window in Incognito mode.

 Usage
 -----

-1. Open a URL in Chrome
+1. Open a URL in Chrome or Firefox
 2. Trigger Alfred (normally ⌥Space)
 3. Type `ff` and Enter.